filips123/PWAsForFirefox/README.md

 ### Planned Features

-* Searching and filtering sites by name, description, categories, keywords...
 * Localization of most UI elements.
 * Support for different PWA sets depending on the main browser profile.
 * Support for installing non-PWA websites as PWAs.